sertit/eoreader/docs/faq.md

 Dask is a functionality not really tested on EOReader, use it at your own risk
 ```

+### SAR data fails to load extent

+Sentinel-1 or other SAR constellations may fail to load KML extent files.
+The cause is unknown, but a workaround based on `ogr2ogr` has been written.
+Please be sure to have `ogr2ogr` (and other `GDAL` scripts available in your PATH)

 ## SNAP

 > ⚠ Be sure to use SNAP 8.0 or more, and please verify that your software is up-to-date.